DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 - The channel `the-crypt` was created for use with the `Deceased` role.
 All people who carry this role are able to continue chatting in here until they have been raised.
 This channel should be hidden by default to all except the `Deceased` and the `divine-council`.

-- The `rpg-setup` command will create the required roles and channels for you, but will not alter or set their permissions.
-You will need to do this part yourself.